1. Feasible options for cheap cars in Nigeria

 1.1.
 Fairly used cars for sale in Nigeria

 Fairly used cars are of course the first option you should go for.
-Affordable and much reliable, you can find countless fairly used cars for sale in Nigeria with good prices.
-But even this car type can be further divided into different categories with distinctive notes when buying, in this article we will mainly focus on Tokunbo cars for sale because these cars are generally believed to have better condition than locally used units due to the shorter time of previous use as well as foreign drivers' good habit of maintenance.
+Affordable and reliable, you can find countless fairly used cars for sale in Nigeria at good prices.
+But even this car type can be further divided into different categories with distinctive notes when buying.
+In this article, we will mainly focus on Tokunbo cars for sale because these cars are generally believed to have better conditions than locally used units due to the shorter time of previous use as well as foreign drivers' good habit of maintenance.

-1.1.1 Tokunbo cars for sale in Nigeria - the best options of cheap cars in Nigeria
+1.1.1 Tokunbo cars for sale in Nigeria - the best options for cheap cars in Nigeria

 American used cars

 US imported cars account for almost three-quarters of total used car imports to Nigeria.
-The USA car sales and freight system is easy and straight forward.
-In addition, the presence of countless dealers and auction sites provide for a variety of choices.
+The USA car sales and freight system are easy and straightforward.
+In addition, the presence of countless dealers and auction sites provides for a variety of choices.
 There are also a large number of Nigerians living in America who periodically send these cars to their home country.
-If you don't want to pay the extra fee for middle men, you can directly import these cars yourself.
+If you don't want to pay the extra fee for middlemen, you can directly import these cars yourself.
 The only note you must take is knowing the process sufficiently though, from placing a bid to clearing your vehicles through Nigeria Customs.

 Video Guide on how to buy cars through AuctionExport from Mr. Lawrance

 Germany is also a destination for getting well-maintained used cars for importation into Nigeria.
 Generally, the German usual traditions for good maintenance, discipline, and order rubs off on their auto exports.
 When you buy a used car from Germany, you are getting a guarantee of excellence and performance.
 You could consider importing from this country for these and other reasons.
 The delivery fee from Germany to Nigeria is about ₦140K, equal to just half of the shipping cost from America.